 This case arose out of a motor vehicle accident in which a motorcyclists collided with a truck.
-The motorcyclist lost his leg and then subsequently brought a negligence action against the truck driver.
-The jury found in favor of the truck driver.
+The motorcyclist (petitioner/plaintiff) lost his leg and then subsequently brought a negligence action against the driver of the truck (respondent/defendant).
+The jury, after two trials the first of which ended in a mistrial, found in favor of the driver of the truck.

 Shortly after the trial, a juror approached plaintiff's counsel and informed him that one juror, the forewoman, refused to decide the case on the evidence submitted.
 This juror further informed plaintiff's counsel that the forewoman told other jurors during deliberations that her daughter had been at fault in a fatal automobile accident and that had she been sued it would have "ruined her life."

-Generally speaking, FRE 606(b), the juror anti-impeachment rule, prohibits the introduction of evidence concerning juror deliberations.
+Generally speaking, FRE 606(b), the juror anti-impeachment rule, prohibits the introduction of evidence concerning juror deliberations except for testimony regarding whether an outside influence was used to persuade any juror.
 FRE 606(b), is in place to: (1) provide verdict finality; (2) encourage jurors to freely express themselves during deliberations; and (3) reduce the amount of post-trial hounding jurors receive from attorneys.
-The Courts of Appeal, however, have not been uniform in their application of FRE 606(b) which is why this case has been granted cert.
-Hopefully, the SCT can provide the lower courts better guidance on the application of FRE 606(b).
+Courts of appeal, however, have not been uniform in their application of this rule.
+This ruling should provide them better guidance.